DarthNoxix/Noxix-Cogs-2026/WebsiteSubs/README.md

 This helps you verify if users are actually subscribed on your website when reviewing the notifications.

+### Leave As Is Button

+When using the `addcurrent` command, an additional "Leave As Is" button appears in the notification embed.
+This button allows you to:

+- Acknowledge that you've added a current subscriber
+- Let their subscription expire naturally without extending it
+- Keep track of when their current subscription will expire
+- Avoid accidentally extending subscriptions for users who may not be actively subscribed

+This is particularly useful when adding existing subscribers who may have already paid for a specific period and you just want to track when their current subscription expires.

 ## How It Works

 ### Subscription Process